kaklise/WNTR/documentation/libraries.rst

 * **pattern_timestep**: Pattern timestep in seconds (integer)
 * **wrap**: Indicates if the sequence of pattern values repeats (True or False)
 * **multipliers**: Pattern values (list of floats)

+Note that the pattern duration is not explicitly defined.
+Duration is inferred from the list of multipliers and the pattern timestep.
+Several methods include duration as a optional input argument to change how long multipliers are repeated.
+If wrap = False, the pattern values are set to 0 after the final multiplier value.

 A default demand pattern library loads a JSON file that contains patterns from Net1, Net2, Net3, and Micropolis water network models.
 Additional patterns could be added to the default library.